 Kepler Station, a drilling platform located 36,000 feet down on the floor of the Marianas Trench, is struck by a sudden tremor.
 Norah Price locks the ruptured sections off and drags a handful of survivors to safety.
 With them trapped there, the station’s captain Lucien proposes a plan to make an escape by descending in an elevator cage and then conducting a one mile walk across the ocean floor in pressurised diving suits – a feat that has never been conducted before – to get to the partially completed Roebuck Station so they can use its escape pods.
 They set out on the journey that is fraught with peril, not the least of which is that the drilling has disturbed a monster from the depths.

 Underwater was the third film for William Eubank, a former cinematographer who made his directorial debut with Love (2011) about an astronaut stranded in orbit.
 Eubank caught my attention was his second directorial outing The Signal (2014), a film that initially seems to be about alien abductees but then really starts to screw with an audience.
 It showed promising things.
 Subsequent to this, Eubank went on to make Paranormal Activity: Next of Kin (2021).

-Underwater was made on a $65 million budget and looks a lot more than that on screen.
+Underwater was made on a $65 million budget, although looks a lot more than that on screen.
 Unfortunately, it ended up a victim of bad timing.
 It was shot in 2017 but in March of 2019 distributor 20th Century Fox was acquired by Disney.
-Disney had no apparent interest in the film and dumped it in January of 2020 (the winter season in the northern hemisphere, the traditional dead zone for theatrical attendance where films that are seen as having no prospects usually end up being shuffled off into release).
+Disney had no apparent interest in the film and dumped it in January of 2020 (the winter season in the northern hemisphere, the traditional dead zone for theatrical attendance where films that are seen as having no prospects end up being shuffled off into release).
 There it did reasonable box-office ($40 million) but failed to recoup its budget.
 It also had the distinction of being the last film to go out under the 20th Century Fox banner head after Disney rebranded the company as 20th Century Studios in a desire to distance themselves from the toxic political partisanship of Fox News.